 They pursued a number of investigations together – into the keel, for example, and how it connected to the stem and sternpost.

-Hutchinson’s signature can be seen on the legend for a tracing of the 1939 ‘provisional drawing’ done by Crosley – which can be seen in Ipswich Museum.
+Hutchison’s signature can be seen on the legend for a tracing of the 1939 ‘provisional drawing’ done by Crosley – which can be seen in Ipswich Museum.

-Hutchinson died ‘of illness’ in July 1944.
+Hutchison died ‘of illness’ in July 1944.
 He was Acting Commander of HMS President, which I believe was a training establishment on the lower Thames.
 All his papers were burnt by his widow.

 It was said that Crosley and Gillman did not like him.
 Perhaps he was a hidebound officer who rather stood on ceremony.
 At the end of his paper, Crosley says: “I thank the Director of the Science Museum for having allowed me to undertake this interesting survey and for permission to publish the results.
 In making the survey I would like to put on record the valuable help given by my colleagues, Messrs.
 Gillman and [John] Jacob, who showed untiring energy under difficult conditions.”
 There is a notable omission…